tus/tus-resumable-upload-protocol/protocol.md

 ### Concatenation

-This extension can be used to concatenate multiple uploads into a single one enabling Clients to perform parallel uploads and uploading non-contiguous chunks.
-If the Server supports this extension it MUST add `concatenation` to the `Tus-Extension` header.
+This extension can be used to concatenate multiple uploads into a single one enabling Clients to perform parallel uploads and to upload non-contiguous chunks.
+If the Server supports this extension, it MUST add `concatenation` to the `Tus-Extension` header.

 A partial upload represents a chunk of a file.
-It is constructed by including the `Upload-Concat: partial` header while creating a new resource using the [Creation](#creation) extension.
+It is constructed by including the `Upload-Concat: partial` header while creating a new upload using the [Creation](#creation) extension.
 Multiple partial uploads are concatenated into a final upload in the specified order.
 The Server SHOULD NOT process these partial uploads until they are concatenated to form a final upload.
-The length of the final resource MUST be the sum of the length of all partial resources.
+The length of the final upload MUST be the sum of the length of all partial uploads.

 In order to create a new final upload the Client MUST add the `Upload-Concat` header to the upload creation request.
 The value MUST be `final` followed by a semicolon and a whitespace-separated list of the partial upload URLs that need to be concatenated.
 The partial uploads MUST be concatenated as per the order specified in the list.
 This concatenation request SHOULD happen after all of the corresponding partial uploads are completed.
 The Client MUST NOT include the `Upload-Length` header in the final upload creation.

 The Client MAY send the concatenation request while the partial uploads are still in progress.
 This feature MUST be explicitly announced by the Server by adding `concatenation-unfinished` to the `Tus-Extension` header.

 When creating a new final upload the partial uploads' metadata SHALL NOT be transferred to the new final upload.
 All metadata SHOULD be included in the concatenation request using the `Upload-Metadata` header.

 The Server MAY delete partial uploads after concatenation.
 They MAY however be used multiple times to form a final resource.

-The Server MUST respond with the `403 Forbidden` status to `PATCH` requests against a final upload URL and MUST NOT modify the final or its partial resources.
+The Server MUST respond with the `403 Forbidden` status to `PATCH` requests against a final upload URL and MUST NOT modify the final or its partial uploads.

 The response to a `HEAD` request SHOULD NOT contain the `Upload-Offset` header unless the concatenation has been successfully finished.
 After successful concatenation, the